 Some states need chains for gooseneck hitches, even if no mention of adapters is made.
 Nonetheless, the chains are safety items, and your and your family’s safety is vital!

-Lastly, a remote release is a great feature since it eliminates the need to climb into the bed of your truck to unhook the hitch.
+Lastly, a remote release is an excellent feature since it eliminates the need to climb into the bed of your truck to unhook the hitch.
 Using a handle linked to a steel cable, you may release the hitch with a remote release.

 How Does Remote Release Work?